munapps/munapps-api/README.md

 Memorial University API
 =======================

 I present to you a programmatic way to access various [Memorial University](http://www.mun.ca) web offerings.
-Ontop of this API we can build apps that aren't awful.
+On top of this API we can build apps that aren't awful.

 What services are we talking about?
 -----------------------------------